MichaelCoffey7/SpectrumTradeBot/README.md

 # SpectrumTradeBot
-A trading automata.
+A trading automata

-The algorithm may be adapted for use in financial markets.
+The algorithm may be adapted for use in financial markets